-(Unfortunately, no pictures from inside the park, I went and screamed instead of taking photos! 🙂 )
+(Unfortunately, no pictures from inside the park, I went and shouted without a mobile phone instead of taking pictures!)

 Wild Wadi is located on the beach in the shadow of the famous Burj Al Arab hotel.
 Here, the Jumeirah hotel chain (which also owns Wild Wadi) has its large Madinat hotel complex, with everything from water-filled canals to its own souk.
 If you are staying at one of the Jumeirah hotels, you can easily get here with the shuttle bus that runs between the hotel, the water park and the Mall of the Emirates.
 Otherwise, taxis are affordable in Dubai.

 The water park can be divided into a large children's section (with smaller water slides, a playground and a bath) and the pool for anyone over 1,10 metres.
 We only hung out in the attractions from 1,10 m.

 Most of the rides you ride on an inflatable ring - for one or two people, but some slides have rings for up to 4 people.
 There are rides that do not require an inflatable ring: ”Wipeout"And"riptide” (waves that you surf) and “Jumeirah Sceirah” (free fall into a tube in a water slide from a 30 meter high tower).
 We didn't try either of the previous two, only going on the inflatable ring rides!